 For more information about automatic restart, see Automatic restart.

-Storage options for HA SAP systems on GCP
+Shared storage options for HA SAP systems on Google Cloud

 Although Compute Engine regional persistent disks offer synchronously replicated block storage across zones, they are not currently supported for SAP NetWeaver HA systems.

-For more information about storage options on GCP, see:
+For more information about storage options on Google Cloud, see:

 Networking options for HA SAP systems